pippinbarr/cart263/guides/git-cheatsheet.md

 Right click the commit you want to revert in the History pane and select `Revert this Commit`.
 Note how it makes a __new__ commit called `Revert` followed by the commit message of the change you're undoing.
 This commit still has to be pushed at some point.

-#### Atom
+#### VS Code

-You can't do this in Atom without a special extra package.
+You can't do this in VS Code without special extra magical extensions as far as I know.

 #### Command line